 - No solicitation or sales will be allowed indoors, including the Residence Halls or the Dining Commons.

-- Sales are permitted in the following locations: Gray Campus Center porch, Student Union porch, quad, and front lawn (only during special events).
+- Sales are permitted in the following locations: Gray Campus Center porch, Student Union porch, quad, and front lawn (only during special events, by permission).

 - Vendors will not actively approach passersby.